 - a.
 Knowledge of content in this Nursing Program Student Handbook - b.
 Documentation of up-to-date immunizations. - c.
-The student is required to have a two-step tuberculin test once in their lifetime, and an annual tuberculin test thereafter according to CDC guidelines. - i.
-Tuberculin test results cannot expire during a semester. - d.
-Record of signed Body Fluid Exposure and Protection, Drug Policy forms and Criminal Background Policy - e.
-Evidence of current CPR certification through Red Cross (The Professional Rescuer) or American Heart Association (The Health Care Provider). - i.
+The student is required to have a baseline TB blood test or a two-step tuberculin skin test once in their lifetime.
+The student is required to have an annual tuberculin test thereafter according to CDC guidelines and agency polices.
+Those students who are medically indicated for the skin test will need to follow the CDC guidelines for TB screening. - i.
+Tuberculin test results cannot expire during a semester. - Record of signed Body Fluid Exposure and Protection, Drug Policy forms and Criminal Background Policy - e.
+Evidence of current CPR certification through American Heart Association (The Health Care Provider). - i.
 CPR certification cannot expire during a semester. - f.
 Initial physical examination (PE) and completion of the department provided PE form by a physician or non-physician practitioner and completion of an annual 'Health History/Risk Assessment' update form (see Appendix E for the Physical Requirements for the Nursing Program) - g.
 Flu vaccination per CDC guidelines for vaccination of health care workers. - h.
 Initial criminal background check that would allow for future licensure and completion of an annual 'Student Disclosure of Criminal History' update form.
 Foreign applicants must submit Criminal Background Reference check from their country.
 Eg. RCMP Criminal Background check for Canadian applicants - i.
 Prior to admission to the clinical portion of the nursing program, the Background check will only be valid for a period of one year. - i.
 A valid passport or other appropriate documents as determined by the Department of Homeland Security for land crossing into Canada for clinical. - j.
 For RN-BSN students, submitting copies of nursing license renewals throughout the program - k.
 A grade of C or better in all nursing and nursing support courses (other than the General Education Humanities courses, statistics, or electives). - 1.
 Grading Policy for Clinical Courses and Progression: - Nursing is an evidence-based applied science program.
 All nursing students must demonstrate competence in both the theory and clinical components of each clinical course before progressing to the next level of our program. - ii.
 As determined by the LSSU School of Nursing faculty and approved by our accreditors, final grades cannot be determined for the course until after both the exam and clinical components have been evaluated separately.
 These two key components must meet the following criteria: - i. a minimum of 72% non-rounded exam average for the theory component - ii.
 "Satisfactory" for the clinical component.